 The thing about Art

-It's only through the act of doing that any piece of art can be made manifest.
+It's only through the act of doing that any piece of art can come to be.
 And it's the creative act that makes someone an artist.
-They are the ones that do.
-Even this very observation came to me over a year ago and it remained a thought, dormant in the archives, until I sat down to write it.
+They're the ones that do.
+This very thought came to me over a year ago and it remained that way, dormant in the archives, until I sat down to write it.

 I've made judgements before about people who create and thought, I could do that.
-In fact one of my favorite pastimes in my early twenties was s***-talking a particular person that my friends and I went to high school with.
-We would laugh at him because he dropped out of college and then proceeded to embark on a public speaking career.
-He travelled around the country giving talks to college students as we sat on the sidelines wondering how they let him in.
+In fact one of my favorite pastimes in my early twenties was talking poorly a particular person I went to high school with.
+My friends and I would laugh and comment on the speaking career he embarked on after she dropped out of college.
+He travelled around the country giving talks as we sat on the sidelines wondering how they let him in.
 He even wrote a book.
 We wondered, about WHAT?! with so little experience, and at that young age.
-We cackled to ourselves about this over drinks.

-The joke was on us, because while we were paying him our attention he gained traction.
-With seemingly no credentials, he shamelessly promoted himself and successfully built a marketing company by leveraging his social media following.
+Of course the joke was on us, because while we were cackling to ourselves over drinks, he gained momentum.
+With seemingly no credentials, he shamelessly promoted himself and eventually built himself a marketing company by leveraging his social media following.

-I've not read his book, and it might not be my cup of tea, but I can appreciate now what kind of an undertaking that is.
+I've not read his book, and it might not be my cup of tea, but I can appreciate now what kind of an undertaking that would be.
 And like the saying goes, 'when you try to appeal to everyone, you appeal to no one.'
-If you fear forever about what people might think, you'll never make a thing.
+If you feared forever about what people might think, you'd never make a thing.

-There's someone that I once knew as a successful actor who decided to transition into producing.
-In the beginning, I thought that what he was doing was so cringy - making one low budget horror movie after the other, that I felt I had to avert my eyes.
+Someone else I once knew as an actor decided that he would transition into making his own films.
+Initially I thought that what he was doing was so cringy, making one low budget horror movie after the other, that I wanted to avert my eyes.
 I thought of myself as being more sophisticated and of a higher echelon than him because I worked on higher caliber films, albeit in a much smaller role.

 I'd never even come close to that sort of an undertaking, like that of producing an indie movie.
-He continued at it, relentlessly producing one after another and they progressively grew in scope until he began making his own mega feature films that starred major Hollywood actors.
-Imagine if he had been so scared about what other people thought of his low budget movies that he never started out where he had to?
+He kept at it, relentlessly producing one after another and they progressively grew in scope until he began making his own mega feature films that starred major Hollywood actors.
+Imagine if he had been so scared about what I thought of his low budget movies that he never started out.

-Artists, my simple wish for you is that you create shamelessly, without fear.
-Go full cringe.
-Make your low-budget, no-budget movies and keep making them.
-Sit down to your book and have the courage to divulge your most intimate thoughts, regardless of how people would perceive them, and stick at it.
+Artists, my simple wish for you is that you would create shamelessly, without fear.
+That you would go full cringe and make your low-budget, no-budget movies and keep making them.
+That you'd sit down to your book and have the courage to divulge your thoughts, regardless of how people would perceive them.

 "It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood, who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great denotations; who spends himself in a worthy cause; who at best knows in the end the triumph of high achievement, while daring greatly; so that his place shall never be with those cold and timid souls who neither know victory nor defeat."
 Theodore Roosevelt